overegneered/manim-eng/README.md

 - Easy to configure and automatically placed labels, annotations, and current and voltage indications.
 - Automatic, sensible animations for when these labels are introduced, removed, or changed.
-- Automatic component connections, including automatic placement of 'junction blobs'.
+- Automatic component connections.
 - Ability to specify component types (i.e. European or American), with as much or as little granularity as you wish.

-On top of this, I wanted a clean, intuitive, Pythonic interface to the library.
+Those who know CircuiTikZ will know that it can't actually do all of the above, but why not make something better than your inspiration?
+On top of these features, I wanted a clean, intuitive, Pythonic interface to the library.
 No available option that I could find had all of this.
-Also, this was an excellent way to get familiar with Manim and a fun project.
+Making my own was also an excellent way to get familiar with Manim, and a fun project.

 ## Development